aperechnev/SidebarOverlay/README.md

 ## Installation

 The easiest way to start development using `SidebarOverlay` is to install it via CocoaPods.
-Just add this to your `Podfile`:
+Just add it to your `Podfile`:

 ```Podspec
 source 'https://github.com/CocoaPods/Specs.git'